-When using the conventional RPM installation, some of the Charon-SSP components have additional software prerequisites and require specific operating system packages to be installed.
+- The RPM packages provided may have installation dependencies.
+These are automatically installed if you use yum or dnf to install the packages and the operating system repositories are reachable.
+If you do not have access to the repositories, please review this article. - Some of the Charon-SSP utilities have additional software prerequisites and require specific operating system packages to be installed.
 Such prerequisites are described in the installation chapter, or together with the configuration task for which they are required.